Shabdangal: Technique

 Reading Shabdangal is an aural experience; one can 'hear' the story happen.
 The title has been translated as 'voices', while the literary meaning of Shabdangal is 'sounds', not necessarily human or other 'voices'.
 At one point in the story, a blind old man's voice says, "What is there to see in this world?
 I can hear everything."
 For most of the time, the reader does not get to see what is happening, but only hears conversations between people or descriptions of sounds.

 The soldier in the story narrates his tale; but the author of the book refrains from narration.
 Even the soldier's narration is minimal, in the form of a spontaneous conversation interrupted by the writer's questions; and at times, the soldier himself puts questions to the writer.

-Shabdangal is set in post-World War II, post-15 August 1947 -India.
+Shabdangal is set in post-World War II, post-Independence India.
 It was published in 1947; there are only small hints as to the time and place setting of the story.
 The story can be imagined to be happening anywhere in the world at any point of time in history.
-The characters of the story are not identified by name or by any other affiliation like religion, place of birth etc. Voice becomes their identity.